• Skip to primary navigation

 Instructions

-• Preheat oven to 350F, grease 13x9 inch pan
+• Preheat the oven to 350°F, and grease a 13x9-inch pan.

-• Allow to completely and serve.
+• Allow to cool completely and serve.

 Leave a Comment